 In general, cotton can be a very versatile and well-accepted option for a baby’s sensitive skin.

 However, knitters tend to avoid pure cotton, as it seems best suited for the structural look of crochet.
-For knitting (and crocheting too), natural animal fibers are often the top recommendation for baby booties.
+For knitting and crocheting, natural animal fibers are often the top recommendation for baby booties.

 Durability and elasticity will play key roles in this choice though and it is best to stick with blended cotton.
 Choosing mixed blends of cotton and wool generally merges the best of both worlds and will allow you to create baby booties that will last through the earliest stages of the baby’s life.